populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 For this exercise, we will use the same dataset that you used for [the Monday exercise on analyzing population structure](https://github.com/populationgenetics/exercises/blob/master/Population_structure/ExerciseStructure_2022.md).
-The following commands will make a new folder and copy again the dataset to that new folder, but you are free to work in the `structure` folder you created in the last exercise (and in that case you don't need to copy the data again).
+The following commands will make a new folder and copy again the dataset to that new folder, but you are free to work in the `structure` folder you created in the last exercise (in that case you can skip the following command).

 ```bash
 cd ~/exercises   # if you do not have a directory called exercises, make one:  mkdir ~/exercises